pietrop/how-to-craft-compelling-stories-out-of-audio-video-interviews/README.md

 The Quest or Narrative Arc.

-The Three act structure
+The Three act structure.

-We exposition in a bit more details.
+We revisit exposition in a bit more details.

 And conclude with the explaining how the ladder of abstraction applies to paper editing.